lucono/karma-test-explorer/README.md

 ## What about bugs and fixes?

-- If something goes wrong you will see error logs on vscode `Karma Test Explorer Log` output channel.
+- If something goes wrong you will see error logs on vscode `Karma Test Explorer` output channel.
 - If you find a bug or think that a feature is missing and is not in the backlog please report it using the appropiate github issue template.
 - If you wanna help out please read the [contribution guidelines for this project](.github/CONTRIBUTING.md).
 - If you have any urgent question you might wanna check our [Gitter Channel](https://gitter.im/Angular-Karma-Test-Explorer/Bugs) for a direct chat with me or other people using the extension.